Low regularity ill-posedness and shock formation for 3D ideal compressible MHD: Introduction

 This implies that $\rho_1$ would become $0$ (a shock forms) at a finite time $T_{\eta}^* $ satisfying

 Moreover, we deduce that $v_1$ has a positive lower bound $(1-\varepsilon) W_0^{(\eta)}$.
 Since $v_1=\rho_1 w_1$, it follows that $w_1$ will blow up at $T_{\eta}^*$.

 \textbf{Step 6: $H^2$ ill-posedness (Section \ref{pfill}).} Furthermore, we prove the $H^2$ ill-posedness (Theorem \ref{3D}).
 We first choose a family of appropriate $H^2$-initial data \eqref{data}\eqref{data2} for $w_i^{(\eta)}$ in Subsection \ref{illdata}.
 For each $\eta$, in Subsection \ref{ill} we prove that the $H^1$-norm of the solution to \eqref{MHD} tends to infinity as $t \to T_\eta^*$.
 Here, we apply an upper bound estimate of $\partial_{z_1}\rho_1$ obtained in Subsection \ref{supbound}.
-Moreover, for our solution, as $\eta \to 0$, we have $T_\eta^*\to 0$.
-The underlying reason for ill-posedness, embedded in our proof, is indeed the instantaneous shock formation.
+The underlying reason for ill-posedness, embedded in our proof, is indeed the shock formation.
 This is the desired ill-posedness result for 3D ideal compressible MHD in $H^2(\mathbb{R}^3)$.

 Finally, in Section \ref{appendix} and Section \ref{euler ill}, we prove Theorem \ref{shock}-\ref{3D} for the case when $H_1=0$ (we treat the case with non-trivial $H_1$ in all other sections) and for the 3D compressible Euler equations (i.e., $H=0$), respectively.